Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Russia's military is preparing to hold its biggest war games in several years, dubbed Zapad-2017.
+Russia's military is holding its biggest war games in several years, dubbed Zapad-2017.
 NATO's eastern members are alarmed by these plans, and claim similar drills preceded clashes in Georgia and Crimea.

-The armies of Russia and Belarus are set to conduct joint military maneuvers in September, with thousands of troops taking part in war games in both countries and Russia's heavily militarized exclave of Kaliningrad.
-The drill, designated Zapad-2017, comes after similar exercises were held in the region in 2013 and 2009.
+The armies of Russia and Belarus have begun joint military maneuvers, with thousands of troops taking part in war games in both countries and Russia's heavily militarized exclave of Kaliningrad.
+The Zapad-2017 drill, comes after similar exercises were held in the region in 2013 and 2009.
 "Zapad" is the Russian word for "West."

-According to Moscow, some 13,000 service people are set to participate this year.
+According to Moscow, some 13,000 service personnel are participating this year.
 However, NATO puts little faith in the estimates published by the Russian defense ministry and worries that the actual scope of the drill might be many times larger.
 Representatives of some NATO members, such as Estonia, believe that Russia intends to involve some 100,000 soldiers and officers in the exercise.